 Short hill repeats are the most common type of hill training used by runners.
-They’re a very time effective hill running workout for improving running cadence, stride length, efficiency and speed endurance.
+It’s an extremely time effective workout for improving your running cadence, stride length, strength, efficiency and speed endurance.

-Ultimately, including short hill intervals as part of a structured training plan will improve your running form, speed and race performance.
+Ultimately, including short hill repeats will improve your running form, speed and race performance.

-A typical short hill repeat training session involves running high intensity efforts of between 30 and 90 seconds duration up an incline.
-These can be run up a moderate (4-6% gradient), or, steeper gradient (>7%).
-Followed by a recovery jog back down the hill, before repeating a set number of times.
+Put simply, they’re repeated high intensity intervals run on an incline.
+Typically, this would involve running 30 to 90 second intervals, on either a moderate (4-6% gradient), or, steeper gradient (>7%).
+Each hill repeat is then followed by a recovery jog back down the hill, before repeating for a set number of times.

-One key point with short hills is the level of adaptability – they can easily be tailored to meet the training requirements of sprinters, middle distance and long distance runners.
+One big advantage with short hill repeats is the level of adaptability – they can be easily tailored to meet the training requirements of sprinters, middle distance and long distance runners.

 #2 Duration of the hill repeat

-One factor to consider, is that as the duration increases, both the intensity and cadence are reduced.
-So, if you’re looking to really emphasise strength and cadence, then don’t make these too long.
+One factor to consider is: as the duration increases, both the intensity and cadence are reduced.
+So, if you’re looking to really emphasise strength and cadence, then focus more on shorter hills.

 With short hills, this can range from a 1:1 right up to a 1:8 work to recovery ratio.
 It all depends on the intensity and duration of the hill interval – higher intensity efforts require longer recovery periods – and the purpose of the session.